-Those who undertake additional significant responsibilities as a block or clinical education lead within their DCC time may be eligible for the award of the title of honorary lecturer or honorary senior lecturer depending on their level of activity
+Those who have an additional significant responsibility as a block or clinical education lead within their DCC time are also considered for the award of the title of honorary senior lecturer.

-Enhanced postgraduate duties will include acting as an Educational supervisor for Foundation or Specialty trainee, UHL Divisional Education governance lead, contributing to recognised postgraduate-teaching courses in UHL, e.g. Specialty Training programmes, involvement in recruitment of trainees, interviews for specialty training and recruitment to Foundation programmes.
+Enhanced postgraduate duties will include acting as an Educational supervisor for Foundation or Speciality trainee, UHL Divisional Education governance lead, contributing to recognised postgraduate-teaching courses in UHL, e.g. Specialty Training programmes, involvement in recruitment of trainees, interviews for speciality training and recruitment to Foundation programmes.